gabrieldernbach/approximate_joint_diagonalization/README.md

 # Parallel Approximate Joint Diagonalization

 GPU ready python implementations that scale to multiple GPUs.
-Large datasets become feasible by distribution to multiple nodes in a GPU cluster.
+By distributed calculation huge datasets can be computed in a scalable cloud environment.

 ## Getting Started

 ### Prerequisites

 Installation of numpy, numba and pytorch.
+Numpy and Numba versions are provided as base CPU implementation.

 ### Running the tests